Ear Stretching Information

 When you want to stretch again, a taper or crescent with a gentle increase in diameter of a millimeter or two from your current hole size should be chosen.

 Only stretch up by a millimeter or two at a time.
 Then wait for the hole to completely heal and feel fine before stretching again.
 Probably 4 or 5 weeks later.
 Don't rush it or you'll damage the ear lobe and increase the risk of infection.

-There are other ways of stretching your ears... using ear weights is one.. another way is the 'tape' method, where bondage tape or ptfe tape is wrapped around a plug to increase its diameter.
+There are other ways of stretching your ears... using ear weights is one we do not recommend!
+Another way is the 'tape' method, where bondage tape or ptfe tape is wrapped around a plug to increase its diameter.
 Some people seem to be getting very large gauge piercings now, 5mm and even larger.
 A whole chunk is taken from the ear.
 This obviously isn't ear 'stretching' at all, and in our opinion the resultant hole will present problems if the person wants to stretch larger later.
 In our opinion its better to stretch slowly like its always been done.

 BPA Ear Stretching Solution

 Body piercing aftercare solution is an all natural piercing and stretching solution.
 Comes in a handy 'dropper' bottle that will give about 600 drops.
 Easy to apply directly to the ear from the bottle.
 BPA Safe Solutions is a light and easily absorbed 100% natural oil that contains antiseptic, bactericidal, anti-inflammatory and analgesic properties.